 Once you upgrade, you can download your flowchart in PNG, PDF, Interactive PDF or PowerPoint format—if you want to use it for your presentation.

-In summary: Use flowcharts to simplify your business communications and get things done faster
+In summary: Use process flowcharts to simplify your business communications and get things done faster

 Explaining how things get done in your organization only goes so far.
 People are visual creatures, and visualizing processes, procedures, workflows and more through flowcharts can help make sure nothing gets lost in translation.